How to Backpack the Enchantments in Washington

 Unclaimed permits

-Those that won permits but didn’t claim them will have them put back on sale on April 1st around 7:00 am.
+Those that won permits but didn’t claim them will have them put back on sale on April 1st at 7:00 am.
 Log on to recreation.gov to snag one.

 Walk-up lottery